schependom/recursive-reasoning-network/README.md

 ```

 Type in the SSH (and host) password(s) when prompted.
-Switch to the assigned node if necessary:
+Switch to a **compute** node, if you are on the login node right now:

 ```bash
 linuxsh